 SiteGrinder is a Photoshop plug-in, which allows you to design your website in a program that any professional photographer is very familiar with.
 It requires you to learn a few hints at the end of a layer name, which are very easy to understand video tutorials and very good customer service.
 They usually answer my email questions within 24-48 hours.

 If SiteGrinder creates the face of your web presence, Photoshelter is the backbone of your image delivery system and portfolio presentation.
 It allows you to store your photographs remotely, i.E. offsite but also has good security features for protecting your content and your client’s privacy needs.
 You can create password-protected web galleries and share them with your customers.
 It also allows you to sell the images directly.
 They have incredible phone tech support.

 Pricing: $9.99 per month for the basic plan

 Salesforce is the kingpin of your online presence.
-It helps you manage all of your sales leads, opportunities, customers, correspondence, … Salesforce is build for sales people, which professional photographers have always had to be.
-It is the most powerful one of these websites, since it can integrate the information your visitors type into your contact form with the client database it maintains, it also can track your click through traffic from your Google ads, letting you know precisely were a lead originated.
+It helps you manage all of your sales leads, opportunities, customers, correspondence, … Salesforce is built for salespeople, which professional photographers have always had to be.
+It is the most powerful one of these websites since it can integrate the information your visitors type into your contact form with the client database it maintains, it also can track your click-through traffic from your Google ads, letting you know precisely where a lead originated.
 (You can read more about how to integrate Salesforce with your website here.)
 These guys invented awesome technical support.

 Pricing: $17.- per month for the Group edition